-Celebrate Oktoberfest with this creamy kartoffelsuppe German potato soup and it’s made quick and easy in only 15 minutes with the Instant Pot!
+Celebrate Oktoberfest with this creamy kartoffelsuppe german potato soup recipe and it’s made quick and easy in only 15 minutes with the Instant Pot!
 Optional vegan instructions are included.

 My contribution to the big bash is this kartoffelsuppe German potato soup.
-It’s a healthy, creamy soup that can easily be made vegan (it’s dairy free!) and checks off every box on my list for an easy dinner because:
+A healthy, creamy, easy potato soup that can easily be made vegan (it’s a dairy free recipe!) and checks off every box for an easy dinner because: